Skip to main content

 How to Apply

-To apply online, visit solaa.si.edu and create an account.
-After selecting Internship, specify the Center for Folklife and Cultural Heritage and the programs or projects you are most interested in.
-You will be asked to upload supporting materials, including an essay, résumé, transcripts, and letters of recommendation.
+To apply, visit SOLAA and create an account.
+After selecting Internship, specify the Center for Folklife and Cultural Heritage (please indicate the name of the specific internship in your essay).
+You will be required to upload supporting materials such as an essay, résumé, transcript, and letters of recommendation.
+Selected applicants will need to undergo a background check.

-The submission deadline for summer internships is March 15.
-There are no deadlines for getting applications in for the rest of the year.
-The completed application should be submitted at least six weeks before the start of the internship.
+The submission deadline for summer internships is March 1.
+There are no deadlines for submitting applications for other seasons.
+The completed application is to be submitted at least six weeks before the start of the internship.

 If you have questions, please contact intern coordinator Arlene Reiniger at ReinigerA@si.edu.